OSGeo/gdal/gdal/doc/source/user/virtual_file_systems.rst

 Since GDAL 2.4, when listing a directory, files with GLACIER storage class are ignored unless the ``CPL_VSIL_CURL_IGNORE_GLACIER_STORAGE`` configuration option is set to ``NO``.

+Since GDAL 3.1, the Rename() operation is supported (first doing a copy of the original file and then deleting it).

 .. versionadded:: 2.1

 .. _`/vsis3_streaming/`: